-First, thread the wire through the strain-relief slots, with the blue side facing outward and the PCB silkscreen facing up.
+First, thread the wire through the strain-relief slots, with the blue side facing outward and the PCB's previously-installed components facing up.

 For now, pull it through as far as it can go.

 Next, bend the wires back upward and fit the ends of the wires into the solder pads.